reiryuki/Moto-Waves-V2-XT2125-Maxx-Audio-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk app or recovery
-- Install Audio Modification Library at Magisk download if using audio mods other than this
+- Install AML Magisk module only if using any other audio mods
 - Reboot

 ## Tested on
 - Android 12 AncientOS ROM
-  - Bug: Doesn't work at bluetooth audio
+  - Bug: Doesn't work with bluetooth audio

 ## Troubleshootings
 - https://t.me/androidryukimodsdiscussions/3081